 This regular, daily rhythm of cortisol and melatonin acts like a “clock” that helps keep your body on a consistent schedule of when you’re asleep and when you’re awake.
 This schedule allows your body to carry out the right activities—like burning sugar to provide energy—at the right time of the day or night.

-But if your cortisol and/or melatonin levels aren’t following the normal rhythm, this “clock” will stop working—and many of your body’s activities won’t happen when they should, and you may begin experiencing sleep-related problems.
+But if your cortisol and/or melatonin levels aren’t following the normal rhythm, this “clock” will stop working—and many of your body’s activities won’t happen when they should, and you may begin experiencing lower sleep quality or other sleep-related problems.

 Symptoms of chronically elevated cortisol levels can include:

-Women experiencing chronically high cortisol levels may experience changes in their menstrual cycle and libido.
+Women experiencing chronically high cortisol levels may experience changes in their menstrual cycle and libido, in addition to poor sleep quality.

 Cortisol is measured using urine, saliva, and blood tests.
 Below is a breakdown of each kind of test.